astropy/photutils/docs/aperture.rst

 ``to_pixel()`` method.

     * ``bounding_boxes``:  The minimal bounding box for the aperture.
-      If the aperture is scalar then a single `~photutils.aperture.BoundingBox` is returned, otherwise a list
+      If the aperture is scalar, then a single `~photutils.aperture.BoundingBox` is returned.
+Otherwise, a list
       of `~photutils.aperture.BoundingBox` is returned.

     * ``area``: An optional property defining the exact analytical area (in pixels**2) of the aperture.

     * ``to_mask()``: Return a mask for the aperture.
-If the aperture is scalar then a single `~photutils.aperture.ApertureMask` is returned, otherwise a list of `~photutils.aperture.ApertureMask` is returned.
+If the aperture is scalar, then a single `~photutils.aperture.ApertureMask` is returned.
+Otherwise, a list of `~photutils.aperture.ApertureMask` is returned.

     * ``plot()``: A method to plot the aperture on a `matplotlib.axes.Axes` instance.